PatrykkM/invoices-app/README.md

    ```

 4. **Open the app:**

    - Frontend → [http://localhost:3000](http://localhost:3000)
    - Backend API → [http://localhost:8080](http://localhost:8080)

+5. **Test the json import**
+   In frontend folder you have test.json from wich u can get data to create invoice

 If everything goes well, you should see the frontend UI running and connected to the API.